Connection types overview

 If the devices are not paired on bluetooth level you can use the Pair selected button to initiate bluetooth pairing.
 You will be prompted with Add a device notification and when the notification is clicked the new dialog is shown to confirm the PIN (automatically generated) on both devices.
 Pairing must be confirmed both on the computer and also on an Android device as you can see on the last screen.
 All the examples apply to Windows 10.

 When bluetooth pairing is successful the device can be paired with a remote DesktopSMS app by pressing the Next button.

 USB (adb) connection

-Android system supports the USB connection between e.g. computer and Android device to transfer files, but still it does not support connection to transfer generic data on application level.
+Android system supports the USB connection between e.g. computer and Android device to transfer files, but still, it does not support connection to transfer generic data on an application level.
 To solve the problem we can use Android Debug Bridge (adb).

 Android Debug Bridge (adb) is a software-interface for the android system that allows the computer to connect to Android devices over USB cable (supports also wireless connection, but this is not interesting for us now).
-One of the adb features is the ability to transfer data between computer and Android device the same way as network connection works.
-This makes it a perfect candidate to use as an USB connection method for (not only) DesktopSMS.
+One of the adb features is the ability to transfer data between a computer and Android devices the same way as a network connection works.
+This makes it a perfect candidate to use as a USB connection method for (not only) DesktopSMS.

 Enabling adb on Android device